caltechlibrary/newt/newt_yaml_syntax.md

 `router`
 : this contains configuration for the Newt Router, i.e. port and htdocs

-`mustache`
+`template_egnine`
-: this contains configuration for Newt Mustache, i.e. port
+: this contains configuration for Newt's template engine, e.g. port, base_dir, ext_name, etc.

 `postgres`
 : this contains configuration information for the running Postgres database